isabellaenriquez/journey/README.md

 <img width="30%" src="https://github.com/mkevinq/journey/blob/main/src/images/journey-logo.png">

 ## About
-Journey is a web application built with React, Express.js, and Firebase, utilizing the Google Natural Language API.
+Journey is a mental health and wellness web application built with React, Express.js, and Firebase, utilizing the Google Natural Language API.
 Designed and developed by <a href="https://github.com/trumanbe01">Truman Be</a>, <a href="https://github.com/isabellaenriquez">Isabella Enriquez</a>, <a href="https://github.com/jessicaa-li">Jessica Li</a>, and <a href="https://github.com/mkevinq">Marc Kevin Quijalvo</a> at Queen's Women in Computing's 24hr hackathon, hackHer.
 Awarded "Most Innovative Project" for being the "best project that demonstrates uniqueness, a creative use of technologies, and creates an innovative solution towards the case statement."

 ## Mission Statement
 Journey, at its core, is a web journal.
 It was designed with the vision of combating rising mental health concerns in the age of the COVID-19 pandemic.